A disarmed Harry Potter is still a great wizard. But arm him with his holly wand, and you have the G.O.A.T!

 Canva is available as both a web app and a mobile app (for iOs and Android).
 It has over 8,000 templates, a ton of stickers and badges, and other unique features like speech bubble maker, image transparency tool, among others.

 However, it’ll be unfair to pass off Canva as merely an image editing tool for it certainly does much more than just “edit images”.
-It features a dedicated infographic maker with dozens of free designs and fonts at your fingertips.
+It features a dedicated infographic maker with dozens of free designs and fonts at your fingertips. if you’re looking to make infographics that make a professional graphic design job look simple, then Canva is where it’s at.

 GIMP stands for GNU Image Manipulation Program.
 Debuted on Unix-based systems, GIMP is an open-source, free graphic design software.
 It is fully equipped to run on Linux, Mac, and Windows.